jwodder/javaproperties/README.rst

 ``Properties`` class intended to match the behavior of |propclass|_ as much as is Pythonically possible.

-Also included are three command-line programs for basic manipulation of ``.properties`` files (getting & setting values, etc.) as well as converting to & from the much more widely-supported JSON format.
+Previous versions of ``javaproperties`` included command-line programs for basic manipulation of ``.properties`` files.
+As of version 0.4.0, these programs have been split off into a separate package, |clipkg|_.

 Installation